MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_05_domain_name.md

 1. Create an **A** record as an example.

 **Link VNet for auto registration**
-[slide]

-8. Once the DNS Zone is deployed review the overview page with the students.
+1. Once the DNS Zone is deployed review the overview page with the students.
-9.	link the private DNS zone to a virtual network, by creating a virtual network link.
+1.	link the private DNS zone to a virtual network, by creating a virtual network link.
-10. On the left pane, select Virtual network links.
+1. On the left pane, select Virtual network links.
-11. Select Add.
+1. Select Add.
-12. Type myLink for the Link name.
+1. Type myLink for the Link name.
-13. For Virtual network, select myAzureVNet.
+1. For Virtual network, select myAzureVNet.
-14. Select the Enable auto registration check box.
+1. Select the Enable auto registration check box.
-15. Select OK.
+1. Select OK.

 >**Note**: Students should now be able to complete LAB_05